 What’s more, the IT talent issue in most oil and gas companies extends to the architecture group.
 As cloud and open-source architectures become more popular, IT groups may find themselves less familiar with the latest technologies and, more importantly, may not feel empowered to make the changes that best-in-class companies are embracing.

 But oil and gas executives should avoid the temptation of trying to solve this issue just by throwing high-priced analytic labor at the problem.
 The right talent model should balance industry knowledge with analytic skills in a model focused on solving specific problems and identifying new opportunities.
 This capabilities upgrade should include people who understand open-source models, cloud technologies, pervasive computing and iterative development methodologies.
 Executives should keep in mind their goal of a model that enables better collaboration among domain experts, IT architects, tool specialists and experienced analytic resources.

 Oil and gas companies will need to improve their analytics capabilities in order to compete in an industry where decisions are moving faster and the stakes are growing ever higher.
 Creating a world-class analytics capability takes time and investment, and it can only happen with a sustained focus by top management.
 Senior executives should avoid delegating this challenge to their IT function; rather, they should work closely with IT leaders to transform their companies into data-driven organizations.
 Now is the time to develop a plan that maps an organization’s ambitions against its capabilities—and describes the path toward a world-class, advanced analytics capability.

-Riccardo Bertocco and Vishy Padmanabhan are partners in Bain & Company’s Dallas office.
-Both work with the firm’s Global Oil & Gas practice, and Vishy is also a member of the Global IT practice.
+Vishy Padmanabhan is a partner in Bain & Company’s Dallas office.
+He works with the firm’s Global Oil & Gas practice, and is also a member of the Global IT practice.